ByteWelder/Tactility/Documentation/ideas.md

 - T-Deck Plus: Create separate board config
 - External app loading: Check version of Tactility and check ESP target hardware, to check for compatibility.
 - hal::Configuration: Replace CreateX fields with plain instances
+- T-Deck Power: capacity estimation uses linear voltage curve, but it should use some sort of battery discharge curve.

 # Core Ideas
 - Support for displays with different DPI.
 Consider the layer-based system like on Android.